projectcalico/calico/about/about-network-policy.md

 #### Extendable with Calico Enterprise
-[Calico Enterprise]({{site.baseurl}}/calico-enterprise/) adds even richer network policy capabilities, with the ability to specify hierarchical policies with each team have particular boundaries of trust, and FQDN / domain names in policy rules for restricting access to specific external services.
+[Calico Enterprise]({{site.baseurl}}/calico-enterprise/) adds even richer network policy capabilities, with the ability to specify hierarchical policies, with each team have particular boundaries of trust, and FQDN / domain names in policy rules for restricting access to specific external services.

 ### Best practices for network policies